Cathy Strange - Global Cheese Buyer, Whole Foods Market

 Carlos holds a Master of Law from the National University of Ireland, a Master of Philosophy in politics from the New School for Social Research in New York, and a bachelor’s degree in business from Endicott College in Massachusetts.
 He previously worked in diplomacy and international relations, in posts at the Consulate of Mexico in Boston, the United Nations Development Programme, and at the International Organization for Migration in New York.

-This past March, Carlos was named as one of the “50 hottest places, people and trends in food” by the Guardian UK Observer Food Monthly magazine for 2015, and his work is the subject of an episode of A Taste of Mexico (10th Season) that airs on PBS and hosted by chef Rick Bayless.
+In March 2015, Carlos was named as one of the “50 hottest places, people and trends in food” by the Guardian UK Observer Food Monthly magazine, and his work is the subject of an episode of A Taste of Mexico (10th Season) that airs on PBS and hosted by chef Rick Bayless.

 Sara Baer-Sinnott - Oldways, President